gravitational/teleport-plugins/access/jirabot/INSTALL-JIRA-SERVER.md

 This guide ia an additional guide to the [README.md](./README.md) and [INSTALL.md](./INSTALL-JIRA-CLOUD.md).
 It covers the differences in the setup process for the Teleport Jira Plugin for Jira Server environments.
-Because Jira Server works with a different project and kanban board setup, sevearal more steps are required to set it up to work with the plugin.
+Because Jira Server works with a different project and kanban board setup, several more steps are required to set it up to work with the plugin.

 ## Prerequisites

-1. A Jira Server instnace.
+1. A Jira Server instance.
 Your user must be an owner of the instance to set it up.
 2. Teleport Enterprise with admin access.

-_Note:Setting up a playground:_: Before you setup the plugin in your production environment, you can setup a sanboxed jira server environment to and go through the setup process to make sure it works correctly.
+_Note:Setting up a playground:_: Before you setup the plugin in your production environment, you can setup a sandboxed jira server environment to and go through the setup process to make sure it works correctly.
 To do that, you could [run Jira Server in a Docker container](https://hub.docker.com/r/atlassian/jira-software) and go through the setup steps.